Come and learn this enjoyable, and wonderfully English pastime with a warm and friendly bunch of people!

 Ringing Times:

-All welcome.
-If you would like to learn to ring please contact the tower captain, Monica Trow, on 020 8992 2085 or email.
+If you would like to learn to ring please contact the Tower Captain, Anthony Rands – email :- chiswickbells@gmail.com.
 Our usual teaching sessions are on Mondays and Wednesdays but other days to suit can be arranged.

 Information on the Bells